derek-perry/wiki.cosmoscleaner.com/docs/clutter/copper.md

 ## Description
 ![](../static/clutter/clutter-copper.png "Copper Image"){ align=right }
 Copper is third most abundant [clutter](/clutter "All Clutter Types") type.
-It has a value of $60 and a weight of 30g.
+A single unit of copper has a value of $60 and a weight of 30g.